nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 ![Screenshot of OpenSea web ui showing a metadata link for an NFT](/images/opensea-nft-details.png).

-In the example above, the metadata link is https://ipfs.io/ipfs/bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi, which is an IPFS gateway URL that uses the public gateway at `https://ipfs.io`.
+In the example above, the metadata link is <span className="overflow-wrap-breakword">https://ipfs.io/ipfs/bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi</span>, which is an IPFS gateway URL that uses the public gateway at `https://ipfs.io`.

 You might see a different gateway host instead of `ipfs.io`, or a different kind of [IPFS address](#understanding-ipfs-addresses) depending on how your NFT was created and which platform you're using to view it.
 That's totally fine!
 All we need is the Content Identifier (CID), which is the random-looking string after `/ipfs` in the example above.